arslan-r/arslan-r.github.io/essays/meteor-template-use.md

-## ADDING A NEW LIST PAGE, where we display something from a database! (eventually)
+## Adding a list page, where we display something from a database! (eventually)
 With a MongoDB data base, info is stored in "Collections".
 - Lets make a new page int he PAGES directory, and make it identical to "ListStuff.jsx".
 Ill name it ListProfile.jsx, because we will list user data eventually
 - Rename the class, the .proptypes, and the export at the very bottom of the page to the class name